Noor Mohammad Kalhoro

 Mian Noor Muhammad Khan Kalhoro (6 August 1698 - 19 June 1755) (مياں نور محمد خان ڪلهوڙو) ruled Sindh as the Subahdar of the Mughal Emperor from 1719 till 1737.
 He then consolidated his power over the entire Sindh, subjugating Bakhar Sarkar (Northern Sindh), Sehwan Sarkar (Central Sindh), and Thatta Sarkar (Southern Sindh), and thus established a sovereign state, independent of Mughal suzerainty.

-In 1737, Kalhoro assumed the title of Kalhora Nawab of Sindh and was given the title Nawab Khuda-Yar Khan by the Mughal Emperor Muhammad Shah.
-In 1739, during Nader Shah's invasion of India, Mian fled to Umerkot for shelter but was captured by the King of Iran.
+In 1737, Kalhoro assumed the title of Kalhora Nawab of Sindh and was given the title Nawab Khuda-Yar Khan after taking Thatta, by the Mughal Emperor Muhammad Shah.
+Mian Nur Muhummad in his early reign was a military genius, subjecting the entire Sindh from Kacchi Plains till the north of Kutch. in 1739, during Nader Shah's invasion of India, Mian fled to Umerkot for shelter but was captured by the King of Iran.
 Mian Noor Mohammad Kalhoro sent a small force to assassinate Nader Shah and turn events in favor of the Mughal Emperor during the Battle of Karnal in 1739, but this plot failed.